TERMS · GLOSSARY OF THE FRAMEWORK

 - Birds, the natural alarm of the cultivated landscape, are typically silent or in dawn chorus — the soundscape is conducive to interior attention

-The Hatha Yoga Pradipika and many of the Ayurvedic sources specify Brahma Muhurta as the time at which the most concentrated practice — japa, pranayama, meditation, the bandha work — should be performed.
+The Hatha Yoga Pradipika specifies Brahma Muhurta as the time at which the most concentrated yogic practice — pranayama, meditation, the bandha work — should be performed; the classical and devotional literature more broadly extends the same window to japa (mantra repetition), which is not itself a primary subject of the HYP.

 The modern collision